-- dealt with in a timely manner - dealt with in accordance with schools agreed policies/practices, including Whistle blowing Policy. - understand that if they have a concern about another adult in school (including agency workers, volunteers, governors, other staff/adults - including but not limited to Local Authority, Health, etc) they must refer the matter to the Head Teacher (whose contact details are noted at the end of this document).
-Where the concerns are about the Head Teacher, they should refer the matter to Chair of Governors (whose contact details are noted at the end of this document) - as outlined in Part 4 of the current KCSEand as noted to all adults in school as part of induction and training protocols - ensure that staff are able to recognise that children are capable of abusing their peers and ensure that the child protection arrangements in school have in place procedures to minimise the risk of peer on peer abuse and how such allegations are managed.
+- recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children/young people and know that those concerns will be: - addressed - managed sensitively and effectively - dealt with in a timely manner - dealt with in accordance with schools agreed policies/practices, including Whistle blowing Policy. - understand that if they have a concern about another adult in school (including agency workers, supplystaff, volunteers, governors, other staff/adults - including but not limited to Local Authority, Health, etc) they must refer the matter to the Head Teacher (whose contact details are noted at the end of this document).
+Where the concerns are about the Head Teacher, they should refer the matter to Chair of Governors (whose contact details are noted at the end of this document) - as outlined in Part 4 of the current KCSEand as noted to all adults in school as part of induction and training protocols - ensure that staff are able to recognise that children are capable of abusing their peers and ensure that the child protection arrangements in school have in place procedures to minimise the risk of child on child abuse and how such allegations are managed.

-our peer on peer abuse policy in school reflects the different forms peer on peer abuse can take, is clear that this is abuse and will not be tolerated.
-The policy also notes how victims of peer on peer abuse will be supported in school and considers the issues as outlined in Part 5 of the current KCSE regarding child on child sexual violence and sexual harassment
+our child on child abuse policy in school reflects the different forms peer on peer abuse can take, is clear that this is abuse and will not be tolerated.
+The policy also notes how victims of peer on peer abuse will be supported in school and considers the issues as outlined in Part 5 of the current KCSE regarding child on child sexual violence and sexual harassment where relevant..